cristianmtr/python-snippets/README.md

 ```

 ## TODO ##
+- sql: dump query for each step in the terminal
 - handle reading salts correctly from command-line options
 - simple wsgi
 - simple multiprocessing with queue